-- If you're having difficulties with your finances, housing situation, or need advice about your visa, the Advice and Guidance Team will be able to support you, and currently offer 1-2-1 remote appointments on Skype.
+- If you're having difficulties with your finances, housing situation, or need advice about your visa, Advice and Guidance will be able to support you, and currently offer 1-2-1 remote appointments on Skype.
 Take a look at our article: Accessing Student Support & Wellbeing remotely to find out how to get in touch with the Advice and Guidance Team during this period.

-- If you think you might need additional support when completing your assessments remotely, the Disability Support Team can advise you when applying for Personalised Assessment Arrangements and can help to arrange a King’s Inclusion Plan for you.
+- If you think you might need additional support when completing your assessments remotely, Disability Support can advise you when applying for Personalised Assessment Arrangements and can help to arrange a King’s Inclusion Plan for you.
 To get in touch with Disability Support during this period, please take a look at our article: Accessing Student Support & Wellbeing remotely

 - If you’re living in one of King’s Residences and have any queries, you can get in touch with the Residences Team, who’ll be able to help you further.